 There appears to be a relationship between a bronchiolitis diagnosis and apneic episodes.
 There does not appear to be an association with sudden unexplained infant death.

 The death rate from bronchiolitis is low and falling, but this can occur due to respiratory failure.

 In temperate climates, bronchiolitis is more prevalent during the winter months.
 There is less of a seasonal preponderance in tropical climates, and suspicion for the disease should be present year-round.

-Much of this is related to the seasonal prevlance of the most common pathogen, respiratory syncytial virus (RSV).
+Much of this is related to the seasonal prevalence of the most common pathogen, respiratory syncytial virus (RSV).

 Risk factor: young age

-Viral bronchiolitis is more common in children under 2 years of age, and especially in infants under 1 year of age.
+Viral bronchiolitis is more common in children under 2 years of age—especially during the first year of life.

 Risk factor: prematurity

-Premature infants are at higher risk for hopsitalization due to bronchiolitis.
+Premature infants are at higher risk for hospitalization due to bronchiolitis.

 Risk factor: pre-existing chronic disease